Fort Lee, VA Demographics

 A map of Fort Lee's Population by Race

-Of the 672 places in Virginia, Fort Lee is the 130th most populous.
+Fort Lee is ranked the 138th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Lee was ranked the 130th most populous place in the 2020 Census.

 Fort Lee's White Population